Ezike/Baking-App-Kotlin/README.md

 * MVVM architecture
 * Material design
 * Master detail fragment layout
+* Fragment interface callbacks for navigation
 * Error handling for missing JSON data
 * Homescreen widget
 * Video playback/streaming with Exoplayer
 * UI tests with Espresso

 ## Getting Started
+To run the project, check the prerequisites below, then clone the repo to your Android studio or download the zip

 ## Prerequisites
 *   Android Studio IDE 3.0+